LauraWartschinski/overflow_with_joy/README.md

 ## Background ##

 The memory of a program is seperated in different parts, including text for the code, data, bss, heap and stack.
-The data segment is for initialized static and global variables, the bss section is for uninitilized static and global variables.
-The heap is for dynamic memory accessed with new() or malloc(), and the stack contains local variables and some other information.
-When a function is executed, it uses the stack to store its variables, parameters for other functions to call, some information about the control flow and so on.
-For example, when a program enters a function, it has to save the address of the next instruction to execute when it is done with the function and wants to return, and this return address is saved on the stack.
+The data segment is used for initialized static and global variables, int the bss section, uninitilized static and global variables are stored.
+The heap is used for dynamic memory accessed with new() or malloc(), and the stack contains local variables and some other information.
+When a function is executed, it uses the stack to store its variables, parameters for other functions to call, and some information about the control flow.
+For example, when a function is called, the program has to save the address of the next instruction after the function call, so it can return later and resume the execution of instructions.
+This address is saved on the stack and later retrieved from there.

-The program also uses registers.
-The instruction pointer (eip in 32 bit, rip in 64 bit architectures) points to the next instruction the program will execute.
-The RSP (stack pointer) points to the top of the stack, where variables would be pushed onto and popped from the stack.
-The rbp (base pointer) points to the beginning of the stack at the very bottom for this specific function.
-Underneath the rbp lies the old rbp of the function that was called this function, and the return address to jump back.
+Information is also saved in registers.
+The instruction pointer (called RIP in 64 bit architectures) points to the next instruction the program will execute.
+The RSP (stack pointer) points to the top of the stack, where variables would be pushed onto or popped from the stack.
+The RPB (base pointer) points to the beginning of the stack at the very bottom for this specific function.
+At the location where the RPB points to lies the value of the old RPB of the function that originally called this function, and the return address that is used to jump back.

 ![Stack](https://github.com/LauraWartschinski/overflow_with_joy/blob/master/img/stack.png)

 Some vulnerabilities in code can make it possible to manipulate that stack, e.g. to overwrite the return address, which will cause the programm to jump to a different place in the memory and possibly execute instructions there.
-Many times, this happens because a buffer - a designated block of memory that stores some values of the same type - is not managed correctly, allowing for values to be written that exceed the capacity of the buffer and overwrite whatever comes next on the stack, possible until the return address (see image).
+One way this can happen is through a *buffer overflow*.
+A buffer is a designated block of memory that stores some values of the same type, e.g. an array of integers or a string (a list of chars).
+The buffer has a certain amount of memory space, but if it is not managed correctly, it might happen that more bytes are written to the buffer than intended, causing the data to overwrite whatever comex next on the stack, maybe even the return address (see image).
+On the heap, variables are stored as well, and in a similar way, overflows can be used to overwrite values and manipulate the program.

-On the heap, variables are stored as well, and in a similar way, overflows can be used to manipulate the program.
+Sometimes, it is possible for an attacker to insert instructions that were not originally part of the program, causing it to do whatever the attacker wants.
+That is generally done by injection shellcode, binary representations of assembler instructions.
+When passing shellcode via stdin or as an argument to a program, it is usually cut off at the first null byte.
+Therefore, the assembler code has to be created in a way that avoids null bytes in the hex representation.

 For a comprehensive introduction into the topic of buffer overflows and executing shell code on the stack, see [smashing the stack for fun and profit](http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf).